Seagate/cortx-prvsnr/docs/Development/testing.md

 ./test/tools/remark <input-path> -o
 ```

-So you can commit your changes, call the above command (in-place) and check the git diff.
+So you can commit your changes, call the above command (in-place one) and
+check the git diff.

 **Example 2** generate a title for a markdown

-**Note.** it requires `## Table of Contents` h2 header as a placeholder
+**Note.** it requires `Table of Contents` header as a placeholder
-inside a markdown.
+inside a markdown (please check [remark-toc plugin](https://github.com/remarkjs/remark-toc)
+docs for the details).

 ```bash
 ./test/tools/remark <input-path> --use toc -o